TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- re-assign colors to players with fallback color when someone lefts

 - fallback for when colors are exhausted
 	- No means of identification in-world when colors are exhausted
 		- 4 first characters of nickname as secondary_text
+	- We anyway have to have the arrows to show the direction off-screen
+	- It would be stupid to disable all colors if we sometimes exceed the player count by just one
+	- So let's have a fallback color, light gray?

 - client metadatas
 	- avatars